Cannabis Banking: Dispensary-Friendly Banks and How to Apply

 Dispensaries can have bank accounts.
 You can deposit money in the bank.
 You can pay bills electronically.
 It just looks a bit differently than other industries.

-According to Dan Roda, CEO at Abaca, “The industry is not unbanked, but it is underbanked.”
+According to Dan Roda, Chief Credit Officer at Safe Harbor Financial, “The industry is not unbanked, but it is underbanked.”
 Many attribute this to the fact that cannabis is federally illegal, but the federal government actually allows serving the cannabis industry.

 “In reality, the US Treasury issued regulatory guidance in 2014 that instructs banks on how to serve the cannabis industry.
 I’ll spare you the details, but it boils down to a heavy compliance burden, which can be expensive or otherwise impractical for many banks to meet,” says Roda.

-The federal government treats cannabis similarly to other high-risk industries — gambling, firearms, and adult entertainment.
+Federal law treats cannabis similarly to other high-risk industries like gambling, firearms, and adult entertainment.

 Why dispensaries need a bank account

-1. Theft — Managing large amounts of cash onsite makes marijuana dispensaries a target for criminals.
-This creates a risk not only for the business owner, but the facilities, staff, and brand reputation.
+1. Theft — Managing large amounts of cash onsite makes cannabis retailers a target for criminals.
+This creates a risk for the business owner and the facilities, staff, and brand reputation.

 2. Cost — Dispensary owners have to build stronger security systems and employ guards to keep their assets, products, and cash reserves safe.
 And don’t forget about the time cost of counting, logging, packaging, storing, and transporting that paper money.

 3. Efficiency — Banking allows you to pay and be paid faster than with cash.
-There’s operational efficiency that comes with electronic banking.
+Operational efficiency comes with electronic banking.
 This will also keep your accounting and bookkeeping much tidier, which is ideal for legal, tax, and compliance reasons.

 4. Accept non-cash payments — To use a point of banking solution, you have to have a bank account at a bank that allows you to accept ACH payments.

-5. Future planning — To qualify for lending, find investors, or sell your business, you’ll need to be able to prove how much your business makes.
-Operating in cash makes that hard to prove.
+5. Future planning — To qualify for lending, find investors, or sell your business, you’ll need to be able to prove how much your company makes.
+Even with the best cash management, cash transactions are hard to prove.

 Cannabis related businesses (CRB) spend far too much time and effort transforming cash into something they can use to pay utility bills, their suppliers, etc.